mebeim/aoc/2020/README.md

 multiplications, for example:

 ```
-1 * 2 * 3 + 4    (should evaluate to 3 * 7 = 21)
+1 * 2 * 3 + 4    (should evaluate to 2 * 7 = 21)
 ```

 It seems pretty clear that if it weren't for the `+` in there, we could still use the same approach as we did before.
 Just continue multiplying values together accumulating the resulting value.
-A problem however rises when we encounter an addition: we must stop blindly multiplying and solve that first before continuing.
+A problem however arises when we encounter an addition: we must stop blindly multiplying and solve that first before continuing.